sagar87/tensorsignatures/README.rst

 (indels) have to be classified and represented in count matrix (currently we do not provide a automated way of generating a structural variant table yet).
-Despite the fact that TensorSignatures is written in Python, this part of the pipeline runs in R and and depends on the :code:`bioconductor` packages :code:`VariantAnnotation` and :code:`rhdf5`.
-Make sure you have :code:`R3.4.x`, and the packages :code:`VariantAnnotation` and :code:`rhdf5` installed.
+Despite the fact that TensorSignatures is written in Python, this part of the pipeline runs in :code:`R` and and depends on the :code:`bioconductor` packages :code:`VariantAnnotation` and :code:`rhdf5`.
+Make sure you have :code:`R3.4.x` installed, and the packages :code:`VariantAnnotation` and :code:`rhdf5`.
 You can install them, if necessary, by executing

 .. code-block:: console